fibremint/cirrus/README.md

 # Cirrus

-Cirrus is an audio service that plays audio file remotly from server.
+Cirrus is an audio player that reads audio file from remote server.

 This repository provides: